LuukvE/file-analysis-pipeline/README.md

 - Built on AWS services DynamoDB and S3
 - Optimises file transfers with chunking and compression
 - Handles file and message routing, including load balancing
-- Results can only be read by the client that uploaded the file
+- Results can only be read by the client that uploaded the file -- end to end
 - All file data is deleted after results are returned to the client
 - All custom software components are isolated from inbound network traffic
 - Allows clients to only update themselves to newer versions when they wish to